-A functional DYRESM-CAEDYM model of Lake Tikitapu has been established, with representation of water and nutrient sources to and from the lake, and acceptable performance as indicated by model error statistics.
-Opportunities exist for improving the accuracy and usefulness of the current model, including refinement of input data, incorporation of additional biological components such as microphytobenthos, and extension of the date range covered by the model.
+A functional DYRESM-CAEDYM model of Lake Tikitapu has been established, with representation of water and nutrient sources to and from the lake.
+Although the model demonstrated acceptable performance as indicated by model error statistics, opportunities exist for improving the accuracy and usefulness of the current model, including refinement of input data, incorporation of additional biological components such as microphytobenthos, and extension of the date range covered by the model.
 More in-depth evaluation of model performance can also be undertaken for dissolved nutrients for which the low levels in the lake can be better assessed in view of improvements in analytical detection limits.

-An initial simulation of sewage reticulation in the Tikitapu catchments indicates that this action may be sufficient to meet the Trophic Level Index target given in the Lake Tikitapu Action Plan (BoPRC, 2011), and may take several years for the benefits to the lake to be fully realised.
+An initial simulation of sewage reticulation in the Tikitapu catchments indicates that this action may be sufficient to meet the Trophic Level Index target stipulated in the Lake Tikitapu Action Plan (BoPRC, 2011), and may take upwards of two years for the benefits to the lake to be fully realised.
 The established model can be used for testing various scenarios of lake management actions, and should be considered as a useful 'decision support tool'.